Bawnorton/BetterTrims/README.md

 - Electrifying
   - Become immune to lightning damage
   - In water create an electric field that deals 1heart/tick of lightning damage to all entities within it
+- Elytra Rocket Speed
+  - Rockets propel you further
 - Enchanter's Favour
   - Provides a re-roll button in the Enchanting Table UI that re-rolls the provided enchantments
 - Firey Thorns
   - Attackers are set ablaze
 - Fire Aspect
   - Attacked entities are set ablaze
+- Fire Resistance
+  - Reduce damage from fire
 - Fortune
   - Acts the same as the Fortune enchantment
 - Glowing
   - Requires a Dynamic Light mod
   - Makes the entity emit light
+- Holy
+  - Deal extra damage to undead mobs
 - Hydrophobic
   - Water damages the entity
 - Item Magnet
   - Items are drawn towards you
+- Lava Movement Speed
+  - Move faster in lava
+- Lava Visibility
+  - See further in lava
 - Light Footed
   - Decreases the range at which entities can detect you
   - You can get within 5 blocks of some hostile mobs at the max level
+- Looting
+  - Acts the same as the Looting enchantment
+- Magic Protection
+  - Reduces damage from magic damage sources
 - Miner's Rush
   - Mining an ore grants you one level of "Feel The Rush" up to a cap which increases your mining speed
+- Overgrown
+  - Repairs worn and held items over time
+- Projectile Damage
+  - Increases the damage of shot projectiles
+- Projectile Deflect Chance
+  - Same as Attack Deflect Chance bu only for projectiles
 - Projectile Dodge Chance
   - Same as Dodge Chance but only for projectiles
+- Projectile Speed
+  - Increases the speed of shot projectiles
 - Regeneration
   - Same as the Regeneration effect
 - Resistance